jonasblanc/CS-341-Computer-graphics-labs-project/README.md

 $ python3 -m http.server
 ```

 It should be executed in the folder containing the lab / project.
-Then you should be able to view it by open your [localhost](http://localhost:8000/index.html) in your favorite browser
+Then you should be able to view it by open your [localhost](http://localhost:8000/index.html) in your favorite browser.

 ## Labs